 Dunedin is located on the east coast of the South Island and is easily accessible for everyone.
-With regular daily flights from all major cities in New Zealand, and regular direct flights from Brisbane, Australia our connectivity internationally remains hassle free.
-But don’t just fly here, the South is best seen by road and we are easy to drive, bus, boat and even train to via one of the World’s Great Train Trips, the Taieri Gorge.
+With regular daily flights from all major cities in New Zealand, and good road links with Christchurch and Queenstown.

 Experience boutique conference venues and hotels with a heritage flavour.
-Dunedin offers a variety of accommodation options for delegates from top quality motels and apartments through to world class hotels.
+Dunedin offers a variety of accommodation options for delegates from top quality motels and apartments through to world class hotels and luxurious boutique properties.
 It offers modern facilities with a unique twist as many of the city’s venues, hotels and restaurants are housed in stunning heritage buildings, all within an easy walk to the central city hub.

-The city is renowned for its proximity to incredible wildlife around the magnificent Otago Peninsula.
-Visit the world’s only mainland breeding colony of the Royal Albatross or view the world’s rarest penguin, the Yellow-eyed, all in their natural habitat and all accessible within a short drive from the city centre.
+Dunedin is renowned for its proximity to incredible wildlife around the magnificent Otago Peninsula and surrounding coastline.
+Visit the world’s only mainland breeding colony of the Royal Albatross or view the world’s rarest penguin, the yellow-eyed penguin, all in their natural habitat.

 To stay connected with BEIA and the latest industry trends, click here to sign up for the BEIA newsletter